openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func remove(): Option<(K, V)>
 ```

-Function: Removes the element returned by the `next` function of this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) iterator.
-This function can only be called once per call to `next`.
+Function: Removes the element last returned by next().
+Can only be called once per next() call.

 Return Value: